internap/vagrant-openstack-cloud-provider/README.md

 * `image` - The server image to boot.
 This can be a string matching the exact ID or name of the image, or this can be a regular expression to partially match some image.
+* `availability_zone` - The availability zone to use with nova, this allows to choose which zone your instance will exist on.
 * `endpoint` - The keystone authentication URL of your OpenStack installation.
 * `server_name` - The name of the server within the OpenStack Cloud.
 This defaults to the name of the Vagrant machine (via `config.vm.define`), but